Gaia catalogues: Gaia DR4 and DR5

 The full data release for the five-year nominal mission, DR4, will include full astrometric, photometric and radial-velocity catalogues, variable-star and non-single-star solutions, source classifications plus multiple astrophysical parameters for stars, unresolved binaries, galaxies and quasars, an exo-planet list and epoch and transit data for all sources.
+The individual epoch and transit data will allow manual verification of automated solutions, as well as comparison against, and combined analysis with, non-Gaia data.
+Systematic errors are expected to be substantially reduced.
 Most measurements in DR4 are expected to be 1.7 times more precise than DR2; proper motions will be 4.5 times more precise.
+DR4 is expected to be released no earlier than December 2026.

-The last catalogue, DR5, assuming an additional two-year extension of the Gaia mission until late-2024, will consist of full ten years of data.
+The last catalogue, DR5, will consist of all data collected during the lifespan of the mission.
 It will be 1.4 times more precise than DR4, while proper motions will be 2.8 times more precise than DR4.
-It will be published not earlier than three years after the end of the mission.
+It will be published no earlier than the end of 2030.

 Gaia Archive

 The Gaia Archive is a catalogue that contains positions and brightnesses for 1.7 billion stars, including distances and proper motions for more than 1.3 billion stars.

 An outreach application, Gaia Sky, has been developed to explore the galaxy in three dimensions using Gaia data.